 The Rombeiro Christmas House in Novato: You Have to See It to Believe It!

 Their home is something that truly has to be seen to be believed, and photos don't really do it justice.
-There are something like 120,000 lights and countless figurines, dioramas, and decorations adorning the front and side yards, walls, and roof of the Rombeiro house.
+There are something like 140,000 lights as well as countless figurines, dioramas, and decorations adorning the front and side yards, walls, and roof of the Rombeiro house.
 Apparently they start setting the whole thing up in August.

-When we stopped by last Saturday—the opening night—it was already pretty busy, but in a fun sort of way, with a number of families ogling the lights, touring the house, and chatting with the Rombeiros.
+When we stopped by on opening night and it was already pretty busy, but in a fun sort of way, with a number of families ogling the lights, touring the house, and chatting with the Rombeiros.
 Closer to Christmas, weekend nights can be pretty chaotic, with difficult parking on neighborhood streets.
 The house is open nightly from the first Saturday in December through January 6 from 6 to 10 pm, including Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.

 There are a few other nicely decorated houses on or just off the stretch of Center Road from Eucalyptus Avenue to Sutro, too, so it's definitely a worthwhile outing.